jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

-(3) The notice must be received by the specified registry— (a) within 28 days after the date on which the reviewer gives a copy of the review decision to the appellant; or (b) in the case of a deemed review decision under section 146, within 28 days of the date specified in section 146(2); or (c) within any longer time allowed by a District Court.
+(3) The notice must be received by the specified registry— (a) within 28 days after the date on which the reviewer gives a copy of the review decision to the appellant; or (b) in the case of a deemed review decision under section 146, within 28 days of the date specified in section 146(2); or (c) within any longer time allowed by the District Court.

 ### 152 Corporation to provide names of persons entitled to be heard
 (1) As soon as practicable after receiving the notice of appeal, the Registrar must notify the Corporation that an appeal has been lodged and request the information described in subsection (2).